Kris Jenner: Marriages, relationships, and family

 Jenner's first marriage was to lawyer Robert Kardashian (who later became widely known for his early legal representation of O. J. Simpson) on July 8, 1978.
 They have four children: daughters Kourtney (born 1979), Kim (born 1980), Khloé (born 1984), and son Rob (born 1987).
 Kardashian filed for divorce in 1990 after discovering Jenner's affair with former soccer player Todd Waterman.
 Their divorce was finalized in March 1991, but they remained friends until his death from esophageal cancer in 2003.

 In April 1991, one month after her divorce from Kardashian, Jenner married her second spouse, retired Olympian Bruce Jenner, who publicly came out as a transgender woman in 2015, taking the name Caitlyn.
 They have two daughters together: Kendall (born 1995) and Kylie (born 1997); in her autobiography, Jenner explained that she named her daughter Kendall Nicole after the late Nicole Brown Simpson.
 By marriage to Bruce, Jenner also had four stepchildren: Burt, Cassandra "Casey", Brandon, and Brody.

 The Jenners announced their separation in October 2013, and on September 22, 2014, Kris filed for divorce, citing irreconcilable differences.
 The divorce became final on March 23, 2015, because of a six-month state legal requirement.
 Jenner described the breakup with Caitlyn as "the most passive-aggressive thing", saying that while she had known of Caitlyn's use of hormones in the 1980s, "there wasn't a gender issue.
 Nobody mentioned a gender issue."

-Jenner found it progressively difficult to come to terms with Caitlyn's transition, which was fueled after comments Caitlyn made about her in a 2015 Vanity Fair article.
-She also publicly disapproved of Caitlyn's memoir The Secrets of My Life released in 2017, criticizing the comments she made about her, their family and their marriage.
+Jenner found it progressively difficult to come to terms with Caitlyn's transition, commenting in a 2015 Vanity Fair article that Caitlyn's emotional difficulties, including social anxiety, prior to her transition "was one of the reasons we were in a struggle at the end"; although Caitlyn stated of the reasons for their divorce that she felt "twenty percent was gender and 80 percent was the way I was treated".
+Jenner also publicly disapproved of Caitlyn's memoir The Secrets of My Life released in 2017, criticizing the comments Caitlyn made about her, their family, and their marriage.

-As of 2025, Jenner has 14 grandchildren.
+As of 2025, Jenner has 13 grandchildren.
 She has been in a relationship with Corey Gamble since around 2014.